cakephp/docs/en/core-libraries/helpers/form.rst

 .. php:method:: meridian(string $fieldName, array $attributes)

-    Creates a select element populated with ‘am’ and ‘pm’.
+    Creates a select element populated with 'am' and 'pm'.

 Displaying and checking errors